These guides for first-year teachers offer crucial tips for managing the classroom, students, curriculum, parent communication, and, of course, time.

-Changing up routines and introducing different types of lesson activities has a way of invigorating the classroom.
-These ideas will spark your lessons and really connect with students.
+Changing up routines and introducing different types of lesson activities helps invigorate the classroom.

 Now that you've hit the halfway point in the school year and have more confidence in your teaching style, you'll find it easier to vary your instructional approach from time to time.
 In fact, changing up routines and introducing different types of lesson activities have a way of invigorating the classroom.
 To help you diversify instruction and connect more closely with students, check out these creative and easy-to-implement learning activities.

-- Talk Show — Have students create a talk show featuring the characters from a book they've read.
-Children prepare questions and answers that offer insight into the characters they are portraying, demonstrating comprehension of character traits.
+- Talk Show: Have students create a talk show featuring the characters from a book they've read.
+Students prepare questions and answers that offer insight into the characters they are portraying, demonstrating comprehension of character traits.
 You may discover some exceptional Oprahs or Larry Kings in your class!

-- Picture This — Students illustrate and label an event from the beginning, middle, and end of a book on a paper folded into thirds in "kid language."
+- Picture This: Students can illustrate and label an event from the beginning, middle, and end of a book on a paper folded into thirds in "kid language."
 Older students can write a paragraph summarizing what happened in each part of the story.

-- Innovate a Fairy Tale — Students rewrite a story, changing one or more components.
-To innovate a fairy tale, tell it from a different character's point of view (The True Story of the Three Little Pigs), change the qualities of the characters (The Frog Prince, Continued), change the setting (The Three Little Javalinas), or modernize the story (The Principal's New Clothes).
-Predictable books are excellent for innovations — a classic example is to turn Brown Bear, Brown Bear, What Do You See? into "Children, Children, What Do You See?" as a first-week kindergarten project.
-For additional fairy tale recommendations, see Bookshelf Bests: Once Upon a Fairy Tale (Grades K–5).
+- Innovate a Fairy Tale: Students rewrite a story, changing one or more components.
+To innovate a fairy tale, tell it from a different character's point of view (The True Story of the Three Little Pigs), change the qualities of the characters (The Frog Prince, Continued), change the setting (The Three Little Javelinas), or modernize the story (The Principal's New Clothes).
+Predictable books are excellent for innovations.
+A classic example is to turn Brown Bear, Brown Bear, What Do You See? into "Children, Children, What Do You See?" as a first-week kindergarten project.
+For additional fairy tale recommendations, see Bookshelf Bests: Once Upon a Fairy Tale Stories for the Elementary Classroom.

-This article was adapted from The New Teacher's Complete Sourcebook, Grades K–4, by Bonnie P. Murray, © 2002, published by Scholastic.
+This article was adapted from The New Teacher's Complete Sourcebook: Grades K–4, by Bonnie P. Murray (© 2002, Scholastic).